Other / mixed grade configuration · Atlanta, GA

 How many students attend Fulton Academy of Virtual Excellence?

 Fulton Academy of Virtual Excellence has 393 students enrolled.
-It is a other school in Atlanta, GA.
+It is a public school in Atlanta, GA.

 What is the student-teacher ratio at Fulton Academy of Virtual Excellence?